bob-weber/cardGame-500/TaskList.md

   * score for that round
   * total game score
 - [ ] Handle completing a game

+## Minor tasks
+- [ ] Save game settings to a file, accessible to various dialogs, like window position.
+  - [ ] Then save bidding dialog position, so bidding on different rounds can get the position.

 # Phase 0.5
 - [ ] Add testing for card class